Mark Travers has won international honours and played in the Premier League since joining AFC Bournemouth as a 17-year-old in 2016.

-Mark Travers became the 15th youngest goalkeeper to appear in the Premier League when he was handed his debut in May 2019.
+He became the 15th youngest goalkeeper to appear in the top flight when he was handed his debut in May 2019.

-The Irishman kept a clean sheet and helped the Cherries register a 1-0 win over Tottenham at Vitality Stadium, the club's first top-flight victory against the North London club.
+The Irishman kept a clean sheet and helped the Cherries register a 1-0 win over Champions League finalists Tottenham at Vitality Stadium, the club's first Premier League victory against the North London club.

 Travers initially worked with the Cherries under-21s at Vitality Stadium before being elevated to the first-team squad under goalkeeper coach Neil Moss.